Should I Stay or Should I Go? Making the Decision to Go Home

 Where in the world do I want to invest the energy and effort of watering the grass?

-If you’re currently faced with the dilemma of whether to stay where you´re at or head somewhere else and you’d like to start counseling to work through the decision making process, please send me a message.
+If you’re currently faced with the dilemma or making the decision to go home or head somewhere else and you’d like to start counseling to work through the decision making process, please send me a message.
 I offer online sessions for people around the world to help support them through the decision making process, and I also treat clients for general mental health concerns as well.